pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

     * In the direct mode, this email is sent to the verifier.
     * In the indirect mode, the prover sends the email to itself.
 * The prover's email provider signs over the email using its private DKIM key.
-* In the indirect mode, the prover submits the received email via an API endpoint.
+* In the indirect mode, the prover submits the received email via an API endpoint on the verifier.
 * The verifier looks up the email domain's public DKIM key and verifies the submitted proof.

-The "challerge-response direct" case differs from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
+The "challerge-response direct" mode differs substantially from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
-The "pre-agreed indirect" case requires only that the verifier receives pre-constructed proofs via an API.
+The "pre-agreed indirect" mode requires only that the verifier receives pre-constructed proofs via an API; no email service is required by the verifier.

 ## Caveats

 Generation and submission of proofs is intended to be managed by the user's MUA, rather than by hand.
 The MUA must therefore have explicit support for OOB proofs.

-To prevent abuse stemming from advance calculation of many proofs, pre-agreed challenges SHOULD require the use of a public source of randomness, e.g [DRAND](https://drand.love).
+To prevent abuse via the advance calculation of large numbers of proofs, pre-agreed challenges SHOULD require the use of a public source of randomness, e.g [DRAND](https://drand.love).

 # OOB Proof Wire Format

-Domain separation is achieved by embedding a `Content-type:` header in the comment field of the From: message header, which is normally not attacker-controllable.
+Domain separation is achieved by embedding a `Content-type:` header in the comment field of the `From:` message header, which is normally not attacker-controllable.
-In addition, the From: header is the only one that MUST be signed by DKIM, and so we place all of the necessary data as additional fields in the embedded Content-type.
+In addition, the `From:` header is the only one that MUST be signed by DKIM, and so we place all of the necessary data as additional fields in the embedded Content-type.

-The `Content-type` header MUST indicate the MIME type `application/oob-email-proof`.
+The embedded `Content-type` header MUST indicate the MIME type `application/oob-email-proof`.
 The additional fields are:

 * `v` : the version of the proof format; MUST be 1.